Part 1: Setting up a Proxmox Cluster

 Creating the Proxmox Cluster

-I decided not to enable high-availability storage at this point due to a network bottleneck - each server currently has only a single 1GbE network interface.
+I decided not to enable high-availability storage at this point due to my network speeds, as each server currently has only a single 1GbE network interface.
 A redundant, high-speed storage network is a planned future upgrade.

 Prerequisites